BjornL1/heritage-housing2/README.md

 ### Requirements

-* 1. - The client is interested in discovering how the house attributes correlate with the sale price.
+* 1. - The client is interested in identifying which house attributes have the strongest correlation with the sale price.

 * 2. - The client expects data visualisations of the correlated variables against the sale price to show that.